Hungarian Citizenship Through a Parent

 Processing timeline

-The government application fee for simplified naturalization is Free — there is no charge to file under §4.
-Your main costs are document preparation: apostilles, OFFI-certified translations (approximately $60–$150 per document), and vital records fees.
+The government application fee for simplified naturalization is Free — there is no charge to file under §4(3).
+Your main costs are document preparation: apostilles, consular certification of Hungarian translations ($23–$40 per page), and vital records fees.
 See the Hungarian citizenship cost calculator for a detailed estimate.

 Want the full step-by-step application guide?

-The process guide covers document order of operations, Konzinfo booking, OFFI translation sources, and the complete fogadalom ceremony details — applicable to both the parent and grandparent paths.
+The process guide covers document order of operations, booking with the right consular post, translation and certification, and the complete fogadalom details — applicable to both the parent and grandparent paths.

 My parent already holds Hungarian citizenship.
 Do I need to go through the simplified naturalization process?